 - Do you have an employer contribution-matching plan?

-1. Earning a Low Income: If you are just entering the workforce and are earning a low-income (<40,000), a TFSA may be preferable.
-You can maximize your TFSA now, while carrying your RRSP contribution room forward to future years when your marginal tax is higher and you will get more in tax refunds.
+1. Earning a Low Income: If you are entering the workforce and are earning a low income (<$40,000), a TFSA may be preferable.
+You can maximize your TFSA now while carrying your RRSP contribution room forward to future years when your marginal tax is higher, and you will get more in tax refunds.

-If RRSP and other taxable income are high enough (more than $75,910 for 2018), there may also be a clawback of Old Age Security (OAS) pension.
-However, TFSA income does not count towards taxable income.
+If RRSP and other taxable income are high enough (more than $81,761 for the July 2022 to June 2023 payment period), there may also be a clawback of the Old Age Security (OAS) pension.
+However, TFSA income does not count toward taxable income.

 2. No Income: Funds contributed to a TFSA can come from any source.
 This means you can use the TFSA to start investing tax-free even if you are not working.
 RRSP contributions are tied to earned income.

-6. RRSP Maxed Out: If you have already used up all your RRSP contribution room, the TFSA offers an additional opportunity to do more investing tax-free.
+6. RRSP Maxed Out: If you have already used up all your RRSP contribution room, the TFSA offers an additional opportunity to do more tax-free investing.

-3. Group RRSPs: RRSPs are even more attractive if you have an employer who is matching your contributions.
-Irrespective of your tax bracket, if your employer is offering you “free money”, contributing your maximum to a group RRSP is a sound investment strategy.
+3. Group RRSPs: RRSPs are even more attractive if you have an employer matching your contributions.
+Regardless of your tax bracket, if your employer offers you “free money,” contributing your maximum to a group RRSP is a sound investment strategy.

 TFSA vs RRSP: Which is Better?

-Depending on your circumstances, one or both plans would be suitable for your needs.
-It is important to carefully assess your current and future financial situation before deciding on the best approach to take.
+Depending on your circumstances, one or both plans would suit your needs.
+It is important to carefully assess your current and future financial situation before deciding on the best approach.

 The approach that works for me is to utilize both plans concurrently.
-I contribute as much as I can to my RRSP and when I get the tax refund, I put some or all of the refund into my TFSA.
+I contribute as much as possible to my RRSP, and when I get the tax refund, I put some or all of the refund into my TFSA.